 Bangkok Royal Road - Top 3 Monuments Tour

-The Grand Palace, located at the heart of Bangkok, has been the official residence of the Kings of Siam since 1782.
-This magnificent complex is home to the renowned Emerald Buddha and stands as a shining example of Southeast Asian architecture.
+The Grand Palace, located in the heart of Bangkok, has been the official residence of Siamese kings since 1782 and houses the revered Emerald Buddha, a key symbol of Thai culture.
+This stunning example of Southeast Asian architecture is a must-visit destination.

 Hours: Daily 8:30 AM -3:30 PM